quantum-engineering-polito/CourseNotes/content/QCM Physics/01_Crystals/Crystals.md

 $$
 ### Primitive unit cell

-A primitive cell unit is defined as any volume of space which, when translated through all the vectors of the Bravais lattice, fill space without overlap and without leaving voids.
+A primitive cell unit is defined as any volume of space which, when translated through all the vectors of the Bravais lattice, fills the space without overlap and without leaving voids.

 ![[primitiveUnitCellMarks.png|300]]

 A primitive cell always contains one lattice point only; if the point is on the edge of the cell only a fraction of it is considered (if a point is shared between 4 cells, each cell will have 1/4 of it).
 The basis associated with a primitive cell is called a primitive basis.

 ![[primative_cell_lattice_point.png]]
 ### Conventional unit cell

-It is often used to describe the periodicity of crystals; Such as in cases where the unitary primitive cell is not the most convenient way to describe the crystal's geometric structure.
+It is often used to describe the periodicity of crystals; such as in cases where the unitary primitive cell is not the most convenient way to describe the crystal's geometric structure.
 Such a cell contains more than one primitive lattice point.

 ![[conventional_cell.png]]

-An example is the body-centered cubic (bcc) lattices that are described in terms of a cubic unit cell.
+An example is the body-centred cubic (bcc) lattices that are described in terms of a cubic unit cell.
 Where the conventional unit cell of bcc is  twice the primitive bcc unit cell.

 ### Wigner-Seitz cell

 Wigner-Seitz cell is a special choice of primitive unit cell: region of points closer to a given lattice point than to any other.